 - Efficient engines

-This is the new Mercedes-Benz V-Class – a big people-carrier aimed to appeal to large families, active sporty people and companies that offer luxury transport services.
+This is the Mercedes-Benz V-Class – a gargantuan MPV designed to appeal to well-heeled large families, active sporty types and companies offering luxury transport services.

 Shedding its van image

-Mercedes-Benz is keen to lose the V-Class’s commercial vehicle ties and calls on the latest design cues from the likes of the recently launched S-Class and the new 2014 C-Class to add more car-like features, while a pair of optional design packages lift the exterior and interior ambience further.
+Mercedes-Benz is keen to lose the V-Class’s commercial vehicle ties and calls on contemporary design cues from the likes of the C-Class to add more car-like features, while an AMG Line trim level complete with a sporty bodykit lifts the exterior further.

 Spacious and practical

 There are plenty of practical features including a separately opening rear window attached to the upper tailgate frame.
-When coupled with the flexible boot storage this means items can be loaded into the vehicle without having to open the rather large rear door – handy for car parks.
-The size of the door makes it ideal as a rain cover, should a sudden downpour catch you out.
+When coupled with the flexible boot storage this means items can be loaded into the vehicle without having to open the rather large rear door – handy for car parks where space is limited.

-More innovation comes in the form of the new touchpad system launched first in the new C-Class.
-This clever bit of kit enables the driver to scroll through the various menus on the multimedia system with their fingertips – similar to how you operate a smartphone, though we found it slightly less easy to use on the move.
+Technology is a Mercedes hallmark that’s prevalent in the V-Class, including the combined touchpad and rotary dial multimedia controller.
+This clever bit of kit enables the driver to scroll through the various menus displayed on the screen with their fingertips – similar to how you operate a smartphone.

-Read on for our full Mercedes V-Class review to find out just how good the Mercedes of MPVs really is.
+Read on for our full Mercedes-Benz V-Class review to find out just how good the pinnacle of van-based MPVs really is.